 - Expenditures (library materials, salaries and wages, etc.)

 The survey also provides analysis of selected variables and summary data (high, low, mean and median) for all elements.
-The 2015 data can be used for self-studies, budgeting, strategic planning, annual reports, grant applications and benchmarking.
+The 2016 data can be used for self-studies, budgeting, strategic planning, annual reports, grant applications, and benchmarking.

 The Association of College & Research Libraries (ACRL) is the higher education association for librarians.
-Representing nearly 11,000 academic and research librarians and interested individuals, ACRL (a division of the American Library Association) develops programs, products and services to help academic and research librarians learn, innovate and lead within the academic community.
+Representing more than 10,500 academic and research librarians and interested individuals, ACRL (a division of the American Library Association) develops programs, products and services to help academic and research librarians learn, innovate and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning and transforming scholarship.
-ACRL is on the Web at acrl.org, Facebook at facebook.com/ala.acrl and Twitter at @ala_acrl.
+ACRL is on the web at acrl.org, Facebook at facebook.com/ala.acrl and Twitter at @ala_acrl.